GVR Report cover Intraoperative Imaging Market Size, Share & Trends Report

 Product Insights

-Based on product, the C-arm segment led the market with the largest revenue share of 31.11% in 2023.
+The C-arm segment dominated the market and accounted for the largest revenue share of 31.1% in 2024.
 This is due to its flexibility to move around the patient, allowing it to achieve the best angle for a high-quality image while keeping the patient comfortable.
 In addition, developments in terms of technology are likely to drive the segment during the forecast period.
-For instance, in September 2023, Philips launched an image guided therapy mobile c-arm system - Zenition 30, the most recent inclusion in the Zenition mobile C-arm series of the company, known for its exceptional versatility.
+For instance, in September 2023, Philips launched an image guided therapy mobile c-arm system – Zenition 30, the most recent inclusion in the Zenition mobile C-arm series of the company, known for its exceptional versatility.
 The Zenition 30 is designed to provide a unique combination of personalized control and image clarity, aimed at enhancing the efficiency of clinical procedures.
 The platform is built on the proven Zenition platform, which is known for its ease of use and workflow efficiency.
 At a price point that meets today's economic and business goals, the Zenition 30 is an ideal solution to improve decision-making speed and accuracy in a range of medical procedures.

-The iMRI segment is expected to grow at a lucrative CAGR during the forecast period.
-The iMRI system's provides high-quality images allowing for greater precision in difficult surgeries and providing real-time images, minimizing the chances of inaccuracy and the absence of ionizing radiation.
+The iMRI segment is expected to grow at the fastest rate of 7.4% CAGR over the forecast period.
+The iMRI system's provides high-quality images allowing for greater precision in difficult surgeries and provides real-time images, minimizing the chances of inaccuracy and the absence of ionizing radiation.
 These have aided the development of iMRI as a crucial tool for surgeries.
 The iMRI is commonly used in neurological surgeries since intraoperative scans allow neurosurgeons to assess anatomical and pathological structures, reduce inaccuracies caused by brain displacement, and update neuronavigational data.
 In addition to brain surgeries, iMRI is also utilized in various medical fields such as surgical oncology, radiation oncology, and ophthalmology.

 Application Insights

-In terms of application, the neurosurgery segment led the market with the largest revenue share of 30.92% in 2023.
-As a result of the increasing burden of neurological disorders, including epilepsy, stroke, Parkinson's disease, migraine, brain tumours, multiple sclerosis, Alzheimer's disease, and other dementias.
+The neurosurgery in application segment accounted for the largest revenue share of about 30.8% in 2024.
+As a result of the increasing burden of neurological disorders, including epilepsy, stroke, Parkinson's disease, migraine, brain tumors, multiple sclerosis, Alzheimer's disease, and other dementias.
 For instance, according to a report published by WHO in February 2023, epilepsy is a prevalent neurological condition, affecting around 50 million people across the globe.
 Intraoperative imaging results are life-changing, allowing neurosurgeons to operate with better precision and accuracy, minimizing the need for additional procedures, and preventing patients from contracting an infection while transferring in and out of the operating room.

 End-use Insights